ttran2001/ttran2001.github.io/README.md

 2. After the installation of the Git, type `sh -c `$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)` to install the zsh
 3. After that, type `touch ~/.zshrc` to create the zsh config file
 4. Once creating that, edit it by typing `nano ~/.zshrc` and change the theme where it says `ZSH_THEME=robbyrussell` to `ZSH_THEME=awesomepanda`.
-5. Finally, to change the color of certain characters, type `source ~/.zshrc to apply the changes.
+5. Finally, to change the color of certain characters, type `source ~/.zshrc to apply the changes.`

+(Note: Had to search up and found that oh-my-zsh was the most popular one to install.
+Also did not know had to install git until I saw a note on how to download the package oh-my-zsh)

 ### Installing the SSH

 1. Type `pacman -S openssh` to install openssh
 2. Check the status by typing `systemctl status sshd`.
 If it is not active, type `systemctl start sshd`
 3. After installing the putty, type `ssh -p53997 sysadmin@129.244.245.111`
+4. Type the password for the ssh (If you are in Codi class, it is the same password when setting up your putty)

 ### Installing a browser

 This is not a required step but since this is one of the assignment for Arch Linux Project, we need to install a browser to our system rather than using the default that is provided.
 1. Type `pacman -S firefox` to install the browser firefox
 2. After it is done, search firefox, right click it, and have it set to desktop.
+3. Download anything you want from your new browser.

 ### Color coding and Creating the aliases